techx-nlp/prerequisite-quiz/README.md

 ## Autograd

-The `autograd.py` section tests your understanding of mathematical concepts such as derivatives and chain rule.
+The `autograd.py` section tests your understanding of mathematical concepts such as derivatives and chain rule, as well as basic programming abstractions such as object-oriented programming.
 This section has only one problem: you need to implement a very simple "autograd" system.

 "Autograd" automatically builds a differentiation graph (or calculation graph) as the program carries out arithemetic operations.
 Consider this python expression: